vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 title: "Ansible"
 weight: 3
 description: >
-  How to use and install Ansible
+  How to install and use Ansible
 ---

 [Ansible](https://docs.ansible.com/ansible/latest/index.html) is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

 Ansible’s main goals are simplicity and ease-of-use.
-It also has a strong focus on security and reliability, featuring a minimum of moving parts, usage of OpenSSH for transport (with other transports and pull modes as alternatives), and a language that is designed around auditability by humans–even those not familiar with the program.
+It also has a strong focus on security and reliability, featuring a minimum of moving parts, usage of OpenSSH for transport (with other transports and pull modes as alternatives), and a language that is designed around auditability by humans – even those not familiar with the program.

 Ansible concepts talk about "Control nodes" and "Managed nodes".
-Controls nodes are the machine that runs Ansible and where it is installed.
-The managed nodes are systems Ansible is managing and do not require Ansible to be installed.
+Control nodes are the machines that runs Ansible and where it is installed.
+Managed nodes are systems managed by Ansible and do not require Ansible to be installed.

 ## Prerequisites

 * Linux/UNIX only for control nodes.
 * Windows is supported for managed nodes only.
-You can install Ansible on a WSL instance on Windows.
+Ansible can be installed on a WSL instance on Windows.
 * Python 3.9 or newer for the latest version.
 More details [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#node-requirement-summary).

 ## Installation